Warning! This subject requires you to do a practical placement, please see Special Requirements for more information.

 Textbook requirements may vary from one teaching period to the next.

-In this subject, teacher education students will be introduced to foundational theories and principles, and a range of skills and strategies, for effective and evidence-informed student and teacher learning.
-They will build an understanding of how to liaise with communities, external professionals and stakeholders to enhance and broaden their professional knowledge and practice.
-Key aspects of unit content include a proactive approach to student and community engagement; quality feedback processes; critical reflective practice; and the guiding framework, the Australian Professional Standards for Teachers.
-The subject includes 10 days of online Professional Experience which students are required to complete.
+Developing your teaching skills is far more than planning fun lessons for your future students.
+In this subject you will be introduced to the foundational theories and principles, and a range of skills and strategies, for effective and evidence-informed student and teacher learning.
+You will build an understanding of how to liaise with communities, external professionals and stakeholders to enhance and broaden your professional knowledge and practice.
+You’ll also develop a proactive approach to student and community engagement, and strengthen your skills in regards to quality feedback processes, critical reflective practice, and working within the guidelines of the Australian Professional Standards for Teachers.
+You will complete 10 days of online virtual professional experience.
+Attendance in a classroom is not required.